wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-runbook-input-parameters.md

 ## Configure input parameters in graphical runbooks

-To [configure a graphical runbook](/documentation/articles/automation-first-runbook-graphical) with input parameters, let's create a graphical runbook that outputs details about virtual machines--either a single VM or all VMs within a service.
+To [configure a graphical runbook](/documentation/articles/automation-first-runbook-graphical/) with input parameters, let's create a graphical runbook that outputs details about virtual machines--either a single VM or all VMs within a service.
 Configuring a runbook consists of two major activities, as described below.

 [**Add-AzureAccount**](https://msdn.microsoft.com/zh-cn/library/dn495128.aspx) to authenticate with Azure.

 [**Get-AzureVM**](https://msdn.microsoft.com/zh-cn/library/azure/dn495236.aspx) to get all the virtual machines.

 You can use the [**Write-Output**](https://technet.microsoft.com/zh-cn/library/hh849921.aspx) activity to output the names of virtual machines.
-The activity **Get-AzureVM** will accept two parameters, the **virtual machine name** and the **service account name**.
+The activity **Get-AzureVM** will accept two parameters, the **virtual machine name** and the **service name**.
 Since these parameters could require different values each time you start the runbook, you can add input parameters to your runbook.
 Here are the steps to add input parameters:

-1. Select the graphical runbook from the **Runbooks** blade and [edit](/documentation/articles/automation-graphical-authoring-intro) it.
+1. Select the graphical runbook from the **Runbooks** blade and [edit](/documentation/articles/automation-graphical-authoring-intro/) it.

 2. From the **Edit** blade, click **Input and output** to open the **Input and output** blade.